Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

   - A component library with reusable UI elements (buttons, input fields, cards, modals, charts) is created
   - All screens use these standardized components with consistent spacing (8px grid system)
   - The design follows Material Design 3 principles for Android and Human Interface Guidelines for iOS
-  - **NEW**: Component library includes loading states, error states, and empty states
+  - Component library includes loading states, error states, and empty states
-  - **NEW**: All components support both light and dark themes with smooth transitions
+  - All components support both light and dark themes with smooth transitions
-  - **NEW**: Components include built-in form validation with real-time feedback
+  - Components include built-in form validation with real-time feedback
-  - **NEW**: Design tokens are centralized for consistent colors, typography, and spacing
+  - Design tokens are centralized for consistent colors, typography, and spacing

 **User Story**: As a user with accessibility needs, I can navigate using screen readers. ✅ COMPLETED